8 Best Scotland Road Trips: Scenic Routes, Driving Itineraries & Travel Tips

 • Be in awe of Neptune’s Staircase, the longest staircase lock flight in Scotland.
 This flight of eight locks on the Caledonian Canal is an amazing feat of engineering that raises the canal by 19m over 1/4 mile.
 It takes around 90 minutes for a boat to travel the locks.
 This is the perfect spot to practice your ‘gongoozaling’ – the activity of watching boats and activities on canals for pleasure!

 • Visit the magical Glenfinnan Viaduct.
 Made famous by the Harry Potter films, this railway viaduct has carried trains on the West Highland Line since 1897.
-Glenfinnan is also the spot in which Bonnie Prince Charlie called for the local clansmen to assemble in 1745, proclaiming the throne of Great Britain to be denounced and rightfully returned to his family, the Stuarts.
-To see the legendary Jacobite steam train cross the viaduct, be at your chosen viewpoint before 10.45am or 3.00pm when the train crosses the viaduct.
-For a quieter experience, take the Glenfinnan Trail to the viewpoint and then turn around for a magnificent view of Loch Shiel, and the Glenfinnan Monument that commemorates the Jacobite uprising.
+Glenfinnan is also the spot where Bonnie Prince Charlie called for the local clansmen to assemble in 1745, proclaiming the throne of Great Britain to be denounced and rightfully returned to his family, the Stuarts.
+To see the legendary Jacobite steam train cross the viaduct, be at your chosen viewpoint before 10.45am or 3pm when the train crosses the viaduct.
+For a quieter experience, take the Glenfinnan Trail to the viewpoint and then turn around for a magnificent view of Loch Shiel and the Glenfinnan Monument that commemorates the Jacobite uprising.

 • Head east and pick up the legendary A82 road.
 Around the Bridge of Orchy, you’ll drive a section of the infamous Skyfall road, from the Bond film of the same name, and one of the most dramatic and scenic drives in Scotland.
 Time for a photo opportunity!